Skip to Content

 Instructions

-• Melt butter in a small saucepan over medium-low heat.
-Add the remaining ingredients and whisk to combine.
-Simmer on low for 2-3 minutes until the honey dissolves.
-Remove the pan from heat and taste and season with salt.
+• Melt butter in a saucepan over medium-low heat.
+Whisk in the remaining ingredients and simmer for 2–3 minutes until the honey dissolves.
+Remove from heat—taste and season with salt.

 Notes